lindhor/geoportal-server-catalog-wiki/Security-configuration-LDAP.md

 security:ldap-authentication-provider/@server-ref | It references /beans:beans/security:ldap-server/@id above
 security:ldap-authentication-provider/@role-prefix | Used by /beans:beans/beans:bean/beans:property[2]/beans:map/beans:entry[1]/@key as Prefix in front of the role name security:ldap-authentication-provider/@user-search-base | The path in the Directory Information Tree to search for users.
 LDAP DN representing the 'Users' organizational unit entry.
 Example: ou=users,ou=system security:ldap-authentication-provider/@user-search-filter |The search pattern for the Directory Server to use when looking for users.
 String value representing a user entry pattern.
-Leave as default.
+Leave as default, for Active Directory, the value would be something like "(&amp;(objectclass=person)(sAMAccountName={0}))".
 security:ldap-authentication-provider/@group-search-base |The path in the Directory Information Tree to search for groups.
 LDAP DN representing the 'Groups' organizational unit entry.
 Example: ou=groups,ou=system security:ldap-authentication-provider/@group-role-attribute | Attribute used for name of the Directory Server group that will be mapped to the named role security:ldap-authentication-provider/@group-search-filter | The search pattern for the Directory Server to use when looking for groups.
 String value representing a group entry pattern.
-Leave as default.
+Leave as default, for Active Directory, the value would be something like "(&amp;(objectclass=group)(member:1.2.840.113556.1.4.1941:={0}))"
 security:ldap-authentication-provider/@user-context-mapper-ref | It references ldapserContextMapper below at /beans:beans/beans:bean/@id

 #### LDAP user context mapper settings